mattoxb/cs101-web-fa24/content/quizzes/quiz-2.md

 {{< quizInfo "quiz-2" >}}

-A practice quiz will be released two days before the first day.

 ## Topics
+- Homework 2

-- TBA
+- Homework 3

+These homeworks function as a practice quiz.
+If you do the homework well the quiz problems will feel very familiar.